gijit/gi/README.md

 While fully compiled code seems to work
 (cf. tests 900 - 905 in chan_test.go), the
-interation with goroutines at the REPL is still yet a little awkward.
+interation with goroutines at the REPL is still yet a little awkward, and
+`attempt to yield across C-call boundary` a common complaint.

 2018 Feb 24 update
 ------------------